The Menopause Management Course for Nurse Practitioners

 This program is designed for clinicians in primary care and women’s health who want to feel more confident managing menopause and midlife health.
 It is suitable for nurse practitioners, physicians, registered nurses, physician assistants, midwives, pharmacists, and other healthcare professionals involved in menopause care.

-By the end of this course, you’ll be able to:
+By the end of this activity, learners will be able to:

 Program format

-The course is self-paced and fully online, and includes:
+The course is self paced and fully online, and includes:

 Click each module below to explore what you’ll learn.